 Finnish saunas, also known as a dry sauna, provide a range of major health benefits, including skin care, muscle relaxation and detoxification.

 A Finnish sauna is a type of sauna that harnesses the power of dry heat.
-Unlike steam rooms, also known as wet saunas, moisture and steam play no part in a Finnish sauna.
+Unlike steam rooms, also known as wet saunas, moisture and steam are kept at low levels in a Finnish sauna.
 In fact, the humidity is typically kept around 5-20% and the temperature is set around 80-100ºC.

 This is what sets the Finnish sauna apart from other baths and saunas like the:

 - Tropical bath: temperatures average 50-75ºC with an ambient humidity of roughly 20-40%.

 - Biosauna: it has an average temperature of about 50-60 ºC and a humidity level of about 45-65%.

 - Russian sauna: temperatures are a bit higher, ranging between 60-90ºC, with humidity levels around 60-70%.

 - Steam bath: here, temperatures usually reach 40-50ºC, although the humidity beats the rest and is set at 100%.